Updated: Nov 17, 2020

 Costs to extract, transport and process is steadily increasing

 Environmental land use impacts reducing the supply and quality of the natural resources it relies upon

-These actions are leading to scarcity in the supply of resources, and the depletion of these critical resources are impacting industries globally in addition to the, environmental degradation and ever-increasing costs of logistics and manufacturing.
+These actions are leading to scarcity in the supply of resources, and the depletion of these critical resources is impacting industries globally in addition to the environmental degradation and ever-increasing costs of logistics and manufacturing.
 All incurred cost is ultimately passed on to consumers who, as a result, increasingly struggle to maintain and improve living standards and quality of life.
 They will eventually experience a downward spiral in the benefits the linear economy has delivered in the first place, which will accelerate as the world’s population grows.
 As such, an economic problem becomes a serious geopolitical problem.

 Governments are beginning to realize this predicament and in response are promoting a transition towards a more circular economy.

 Some forward-thinking organizations have identified the linear economy as a risk to their bottom line and their stakeholders and as such are modernizing their business models to reduce exposure and align with sustainability and environmental compliance policies.
-However, the challenge is to remain competitive when faced with prevailing economic structures, regulation and standards serving short-term linear business models that continue to result in:
+However, the challenge is to remain competitive when faced with prevailing economic structures, regulation, and standards serving short-term linear business models that continue to result in:

 Unintegrated and unmappable primary and secondary supply chains

 Negative impacts on the natural world and communities being externalized and not reflected in the cost of products

 Nonetheless, success stories are emerging, particularly among entrepreneurial start-ups.
 Start-ups are nimbler and more adaptable, they can do this without the challenges long-established organizations face, such as developing and launching new products and services without cannibalizing income from existing linear products and services.

 The problem remains as the costs of circularity is too high to gain cumulative attraction across most industries.